jsbnr/nr-simple-terraform-boilerplate/readme.md

-# Simple New Relic Terraform Local Develpoment Boilerplate
+# New Relic Terraform Local Development Boilerplate
 This boilerplate gets you up and running quickly with Terraform and New Relic.
 It includes a simple runner script that lets you easily provide credentials to Terraform without having to commit them to code.